fabric-gateway-java/git-cheatsheet/global_macros.md

 **fabric-email-notification**

-  -  This macro is to publish the build notifications through email to the list of email-ids sp
+  -  This macro is used to publish the build notifications through email to the list of email-ids sp

          publishers:
            - fabric-email-notification: